For cPanel & WHM 11.48

 noexec option, binaries cannot run on the mounted file system.

-noexec by default.
-To do so, you will need to edit the
+noexec option by default.
+To do so, edit the

-/etc/fstab file.
-To configure a mountable file system that will automatically use
+To configure a mountable file system that automatically uses the

 /etc/fstab file to resemble the following example: